fzuleta/sample-users-microservice/README.md

 # Sample-User-Microservices

 ## What is this?
-This is a fully running client/server implementation for a user management tool, with goals:
+This is a fully running `client/server` implementation for a user management tool (requires a user to login to load a dashboard), with dev goals for:
 1. Scalable
 2. Easy to deploy
 3. Same environment for Dev|Prod